beego/beedoc/en-US/mvc/README.md

 # Introduction to Beego's MVC

 Beego uses a typical Model-View-Controller (MVC) framework.
-This diagram illustrates how request handling logicis processed:
+This diagram illustrates how request handling logic is processed:

 ![](../images/detail.png)